Newsletter for parents and carers of, and professionals working with, children and young people with SEND.

 How do I raise concerns if I need to?

-- Talk to us – contact your child’s class teacher about your concerns initially.
-If you feel that you would like to speak to a senior member of staff, ask to arrange an appointment with the SENCo (Special Educational Needs Co-ordinator: Ms Vicki Holloway).
+Talk to us – contact your child’s class teacher about your concerns initially.
+If you feel that you would like to speak to a senior member of staff, ask to arrange an appointment with the SENDCo (Special Educational Needs Co-ordinator: Mrs Sharon Nicholson).
 Appointments can be arranged in person, by phone or by email.
 Please see contact details on the school website or at the end of this report.

 How will the school support my child?